Food Hygiene Rating Scheme

 The Food Hygiene Rating Scheme has been designed to make sure the ratings given to the businesses are fair.
 If a business owner or manager feels their rating is wrong or unfair, they should contact the local authority food safety officer that inspected the business.
 The name of that officer will be on the visit form issued at the time of the inspection, and/or on any follow up correspondence that may have been issued as a result of an inspection.

 If the business owner or manager still thinks that the rating is unfair or wrong, they can appeal in writing.
-To appeal, any food business can download an appeal form (see documents below) and send it to their local authority's lead officer for food within 21 days (including weekends and bank holidays) of being told what their rating is.
+To appeal, any food business can download an appeal form (see button link below) and send it to their local authority's lead officer for food within 21 days (including weekends and bank holidays) of being told what their rating is.

 The business owner or manager also has a 'right to reply'.
 This is different from an appeal.
-The owner or manager can download a right to reply form and send it to their local authority to tell the food safety officer how the business has improved hygiene, or to say if there were unusual circumstances at the time of the inspection.
+The owner or manager can download a right to reply form (see button link below) and send it to their local authority to tell the food safety officer how the business has improved hygiene, or to say if there were unusual circumstances at the time of the inspection.
 A business's right to reply will be published online by the council with the business's hygiene rating.

 The business owner or manager can request a revisit to adjust their score, but only if the non-compliances identified during the last inspection have been addressed.
 The business owner or manager can only make one request to the local authority for a revisit to be carried out before the date of the next routine inspection and there will need to be a 3 month ‘standstill’ period between the date of the last food hygiene inspection and the date of the revisit.
 The revisit inspection will be unannounced and the rating score can go up, down or remain the same depending on the conditions found at the time of the inspection.